 The best places to live in Kuala Lumpur

-Kuala Lumpur is a very diverse city.
-From its different neighbourhoods and inhabitants to its religions and cuisines, Kuala Lumpur is unique.
-There is such an assortment of lifestyles here that there really is a fit for every expat and every family, especially when it comes to choosing the right area or suburb in Kuala Lumpur to call home.
+Kuala Lumpur is a diverse place.
+From its different neighbourhoods and inhabitants to its religions and cuisines, the city is nothing if not unique.
+There is such an assortment of lifestyles here that there really is a fit for every expat and every family, especially when it comes to choosing the right area or suburb to call home.

 City dwellers in Kuala Lumpur

 Kuala Lumpur City Centre (KLCC) is directly downtown and within walking distance of the major shopping malls such as Suria KLCC, Pavilion, Fahrenheit88 and more.
 KLCC is also in the heart of the famous Golden Triangle entertainment, commercial and shopping district, as well as the lively Bukit Bintang area.
 Accommodation in the city centre consists mainly of condominiums and apartments.
 Both furnished and unfurnished units are available in this area, and there's also the option of serviced apartments.

 Almost all of the housing complexes contain their own fitness facility and pool area, and some will also include children’s playgrounds and cafes or mini markets.
 Although it can be very pricey to live in these downtown high-rises, most are incredibly spacious and residents do benefit from the conveniences of living right in the middle of all the action.